 Travel restrictions and recommendations are likely to change over time.
 Check frequently for updated recommendations on travel from these sources:

-It is best to avoid contact for 14 days with individuals who returned from an area where they could have been exposed to COVID-19.
+It is best to avoid contact for 14 days with individuals who returned from an area where they could have been exposed to COVID-19, especially if you and/or the individual were not fully vaccinated prior to the exposure.
+Consult with the CDC guidelines if you have received your COVID-19 vaccination.
 If the individuals remain healthy after 14 days, contact can be resumed.

 If avoiding contact is not possible, it is recommended to:

 - Practice frequent handwashing or hand sanitizer use.